Content editor using Umbraco on a laptop

 We’ve been working with content management systems from day one, in many forms.

 Back in the late noughties, it was just as common, if not more common, to “roll your own” as it was to work with a CMS platform.
 And we did, more than once.
-These were systems built around very specific requirements and not nearly as flexible as the solutions we build today, but there was content and it was manageable.
+These were systems built around specific requirements and not nearly as flexible as the solutions we build today, but they gave our clients the ability to manage content effectively.

-The thing about having built a few CMS yourself, is that it gives you insight into what working with a fully-fledged platform should look like.
-We generally build Umbraco solutions that are for the enterprise, and our insight helps us build the best possible solutions for our clients.
+The thing about building CMS platforms yourself, is that it provides insight into what working with a fully-fledged platform should look like.
+Those experiences continue to form the basis of how we design and build solutions for the enterprise today, and ensure we deliver the best possible solutions for our clients.

 It wasn’t until the start of the next decade that we felt the need to explore working with CMS platforms.
-After brief forays with other systems, we quickly started working with Umbraco, and have embraced it as one of our core technologies.
-Since we have always worked primarily with Microsoft’s .NET Framework, it was a natural fit.
+After brief forays with other systems, we quickly naturally gravitated towards Umbraco, and we continue to embrace it as one of our core technologies.
+Since the Microsoft technology stack has always been the foundation of our engineering practice, it was a natural fit.

-So much so, we became an Umbraco Gold Partner.
+So much so, we became an Umbraco Platinum Partner.
 As a matter of fact, this website is built with Umbraco.
 Yes, that’s right, we eat our own dog food.

 Debunking some common misconceptions about Umbraco